 Zinc is an important mineral for growth and development and is abundant in meat, shellfish, eggs, dairy, nuts, seeds, and some vegetables.
-Despite zinc’s ubiquity, zinc deficiency is surprisingly common in kids and can lead to some serious symptoms if left untreated.
+Although zinc can be found in several familiar foods, zinc deficiency is surprisingly common in kids and can lead to some serious symptoms if left untreated.

-It’s estimated that 30-50% of American children don’t get an adequate amount of Zinc in their diets and that 6-10% of kids are zinc deficient.
+It’s estimated that 30-50% of American children don’t get an adequate amount of Zinc in their diets and that 6-10% of kids are deficient in zinc.

 Kids at the highest risk for zinc deficiency are infants over 6 months of age who are exclusively breastfed, children who eat a vegetarian diet, children from low income homes, and children with digestive conditions (eg. IBS) that lead to reduced absorption of nutrients.